 Inclusions – Yomadic Tunisia Tours

 We include more – we’ve researched our “competition”, and we’ll gladly help you compare.
 The choices below are made with one goal: Tunisia is a once-in-lifetime destination, and we want you to have the best, most authentic, Tunisia experience.

-Stunning traditional accommodation, stylish hotels, your own tree-house apartment for a few nights, and Sahara desert glamping in tents under the stars – you’ll enjoy the variety.
+Stunning traditional hotels, your own tree-house apartment, and Sahara desert glamping in tents under the stars – you’ll enjoy the variety.
 We personally hand-select every hotel, and we’ve played an advisory role in improving the standards at many Tunisian hotels.
 Shared rooms have a maximum of two guests in total.
 All accommodation is perfectly located, comfortable, quiet, with helpful staff, good breakfast, and the fastest WiFi possible.
 We’re looking for a “five-star” experience, every night.

 MEALS – EVERY BREAKFAST, EVERY LUNCH, MANY DINNERS